dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ## Effortless Expansion

-DBR JS v10.x is based on [Dynamsoft Capture Vision](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html) which is a modular architecture.
+DBR-JS v10.x is based on [Dynamsoft Capture Vision](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html) which is a modular architecture.
 This architecture makes it easy to add new functionality or custom behavior with very little change to the code.
 Two examples are:

 * Add [Dynamsoft Document Normalizer](https://www.dynamsoft.com/document-normalizer/docs/web/programming/javascript/user-guide/index.html) to do perspective correction before pass an image frame to read barcodes;
 * Add [Dynamsoft Code Parser](https://www.dynamsoft.com/code-parser/docs/web/programming/javascript/user-guide.html) to parse the text embedded in the PDF417 on driver's licenses.